SONoBEaT aND THE 13TH FLOOR ELEVaTORS

 Vicki Welcho Ayo's 2015 book

 Let's refresh your memory about (or, in the unlikely event you've never heard of these guys before, introduce you to) the 13th Floor Elevators.
 Although Jefferson Airplane, Pink Floyd, and even the Beatles experiment with psychedelic rock in the mid-'60s, it's the Elevators in Austin, Texas, in 1965, who perfect and name the genre.
 The band is founded by lead singer and guitarist Roky Erickson ("Roky" is a portmanteau of the first two letters of each of his first and middle names, Roger Kynard), electric jug player (electric juggist?)
 Tommy Hall, drummer John Ike Walton, lead guitarist Stacy Sutherland, and bassist Benny Thurman.
 For the depth of its legacy, the band itself is relatively short-lived, forming at the end of 1965 and collapsing in 1969 after numerous drug busts and personnel changes.
 Sequentially, drummer John Ike Walton is replaced by Danny Thomas, bassist Benny Thurman by Ronnie Leatherman, and Ronnie by Danny Galindo.
 Austin music legend Powell St. John offers deep collaboration with the band, especially on its first album, The Psychedelic Sounds Of..., as does Tommy Hall's wife, Clementine, each contributing iconic songs to the band's repertoire.
-Famously, during the band's live performance on Dick Clark's nationally televised American Bandstand in 1966, Clark innocently asks "Who's the head of this band?" and Roky responds "We're all heads, Dick."
+Famously, during the band's live appearance on Dick Clark's nationally televised American Bandstand in 1966, Clark innocently asks "Who's the head of this band?" and Roky responds "We're all heads, Dick."
 There is no more world-famous Austin band of the '60s than the Elevators.

 Richard Hawley quoted in Mojo '60s volume 5 (2016; out of print)